chaturec/chaturbate-recorder-and-downloader/README.md

 Our MacOS installer is signed and notarized using Apple Developer Certificate.

+Please refrain from using VPN (Virtual Private Network) software while using our software, as Chaturbate may block requests.
+Please read more in our FAQ.

 ## ChatuRec Software License (Activation, Upgrade) Number

 Use "CHATUREC-TRIAL" as your license (activation, upgrade) number.